The City is For All: History

 The City is For All was formed with homeless and non-homeless participants of a workshop held by Picture The Homeless from New York, after their visit to Budapest in August, 2009.
 The workshops were financially supported by the Projects for Peace initiative.
-A second group was later set up in Pécs, another Hungarian city.
+A second group was later set up in Pécs, another Hungarian city, by Gyula Balog.

 The founding of the organization has been inspired by the Right to the city concept formulated by Henri Lefebvre and David Harvey, and the organization is a member of the Hungarian Right to the City alliance.

 The group is totally volunteer run and as of 2018 had around 50 participants, of whom 80% were either homeless or had previously been homeless.

 Other organizations have begun within The City is For All and then spun off into their own remit.
 'From the Streets into Housing' (Hungarian: Utcáról Lakásba Egyesület) is a group which takes on empty apartments and converts them into social housing.
 As of March 2019, From the Streets into Housing was managing 23 flats in Budapest.
 'The School For Public Life' (Hungarian: Közélet Iskolája) trains activists in organization skills, using computers and speaking English.
 Having been an internal City is For All project for five years, the school then broadened its operations to working with people from other groups.
 'Street Lawyers' provides voluntary legal support and advice.
 This group began in 2010, when people would go to Blaha Lujza Square every Friday afternoon to offer legal support to homeless people.